Lavanya-D19/Learning-Paths/.github/onboarding-checklist.md

 ---
-Name: "✅ Onboarding Checklist"
+name: "✅ Onboarding Checklist"
-About: Use this template to track your onboarding progress
+about: Use this template to track your onboarding progress
 title: "Onboarding - [Your Name]"
-Labels: onboarding
+labels: onboarding
-Assignees: ''
+assignees: ''
 ---

 # ✅ Onboarding Checklist